Date & Time

 A tireless advocate of new music, Larrieu counts Jean Rivier and Marcel Landowski among the composers writing for him, and over the course of his career he performed the Poulenc Sonata several times with the composer seated at the keyboard.

-Counting more than 100 recordings to his credit, Larrieu has many recording prizes and has recorded with orchestras from Prague, Munich, Cologne, and Monte Carlo, as well as with I Musici, l'Ensemble Instrumental of France, Chamber Orchestra of the Sarre, and the Philharmonic of Turin.
+Counting more than 100 recordings to his credit (see below for sources), Larrieu has many recording prizes and has recorded with orchestras from Prague, Munich, Cologne, and Monte Carlo, as well as with I Musici, l'Ensemble Instrumental of France, Chamber Orchestra of the Sarre, and the Philharmonic of Turin.
 His performing collaborators include esteemed colleagues such as Arthur Grumiaux, Rafael Puyana, Bruno Canino, Gabriel Tacchino, Susanna Mildonian, Maurice André, Jean-Pierre Rampal, and Lily Laskine.

 Since 1964, Larrieu has enjoyed regular invitations to Japan, Korea, China, the United States, and all over Europe for concerts and masterclasses in establishments including Juilliard, Yale, and the Royal Academy of Music in London and in Milan, Nice, and other cities.
 Larrieu was a member of the jury for different competitions, including the famed Kobé International Competition and the Carl Nielsen International Flute Competition, as well as esteemed competitions in Munich, Prague, and Budapest, before becoming president of the Jean-Pierre Rampal Flute Competition in 2001.